 Herb Salts and Sugars

 Herb Salts and Sugars are so super easy.
 They make lovely gifts, and herb salts and sugars are more than culinary.
 Lavender salt added to a bath smells amazing, and also works as a great exfoliating scrub.
 Lavender sugar can be used in baking and stirred into coffee or tea.

-I love having herb butters in the freezer.
-Finely chop and combine with room temperature butter.
+It’s so convenient to have herb butter in the freezer, and it’s easy to make.
+Finely chop and combine herbs with room temperature butter.
 You can also add garlic and or lemon zest.
-Chill the herb butter in the fridge until solid, then use a melon baller to scoop onto a parchment lined tray.
-Put in the freezer for an hour, then store in a labelled freezer bag.
+Chill the herb butter in the fridge until solid, then use a melon baller to scoop herb butter onto a parchment-lined tray.
+Put the tray in the freezer for an hour, then store the “butter balls” in a labelled freezer bag.

-Use herb butters over the winter to spread on fresh bread, finish sauces, melt on pasta, vegetables, or potatoes.
-Dill butter is wonderful with fish, chive butter with potatoes, and sage butter is my favourite as a rub for roast chicken or turkey.
+Use herb butter over the winter to spread on fresh bread, finish sauces, melt on pasta, vegetables, or potatoes.
+Dill butter is wonderful with fish, chive butter with potatoes, and sage butter is delicious as a rub for roast chicken or turkey.